GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 Always create timezone aware datetime objects.
-For libraries that use protobuf, omitting the timezone may lead to unexpected behavior when the datetime is converted to a protobuf tiemstamp.
+For libraries that use protobuf, omitting the timezone may lead to unexpected behavior when the datetime is converted to a protobuf timestamp.

 ```py
 import datetime